Barion Pixel

 Guardrails for goodwill

 “They waited long; let’s give it to them.”
 Goodwill is human, but without limits distribution slowly turns personal.
 The system keeps boundaries in place.
+A booking system with waitlist introduces transparent rules for filling available seats, reducing the risk of favoritism.

 View details